kinoute/Hack-Z370-HD3P-i5-8400/README.md

 if you use my EFI folder & BIOS Settings, there are two things you need to do.
 First, you need to generate by yourself your serials and put them in the `config.plist`.
 You can use [macserial](https://github.com/acidanthera/macserial) to generate serials for the model you picked.
 I first chose `Macmini8,1` because my config was similar to the new Mac Mini model but I recently changed my SMBIOS to `iMac19,2` due to the black screen issue I was having while watching videos in full screen. (**Update:** Apparently this was a bug on macOS and it has been fixed in 10.14.6).

-Secondly, I switched from using the USB Port limit patch to a custom SSDT.
-You can find my template file and the compiled `SSDT-UIAC.aml` file in the [SSDT Folder](SSDT).
-In my case, I decided to disable every port that are considered on the "front" as I only use the USB Ports on the back of the motherboard.

-If you want to customize my template `.dsl` file, do it with any text editor and compile it as an `.aml` file with [MaciASL](https://bitbucket.org/RehabMan/os-x-maciasl-patchmatic/downloads/).
-Then copy it to *EFI/CLOVER/ACPI/patched* folder.
-Reboot and if you see nothing wrong with your USB ports, you can disable the USB Ports Limit patchs in your `config.plist` (don't remove USBInjectAll.kext though).

 **Note:** I use the [Clover-Minimal Theme](https://github.com/al3xtjames/clover-theme-minimal) in my `config.plist` so if you only download my `config.plist`, be sure to either install this theme or change it to something you already have.

 ## BIOS